National Trust and Reheat: A Low Carbon Heat Success Story

 • Delivered over 2MW of low carbon heat projects on multiple National Trust sites

-In the last decade, the National Trust has completed more than 130 renewable energy projects across its range of historic properties and facilities, such as mansion houses, cottages and cafes.
+It is well publicised that the National Trust has embarked on a huge climate and sustainability plan.
+In the last decade, it has completed more than 130 renewable energy projects across its range of historic properties and facilities, such as mansion houses, cottages and cafes.
 It forms part of the Trust’s strategy to generate 50% of its energy from renewable sources.
+Europe's largest conservation charity can now generate 24 million kilowatt hours of energy each year and has embarked on the decommissioning of oil boilers from its properties, saving 4,000 tonnes of carbon each year.

-Reheat has played a significant role in this decarbonisation success story, with a suite of low carbon heat solutions to remove fossil fuels and improve efficiencies across multiple projects for the National Trust in the Midlands and North of England since 2015.
+Over the last decade, Reheat has played a significant role in this decarbonisation success story, with a suite of low carbon heat solutions to remove fossil fuels and improve efficiencies across multiple projects for the National Trust in the Midlands and North of England since 2015.

-This includes 14 biomass heat projects at a combined capacity of over 2MW – the first of which was a 100kW installation at Nunnington Hall in North Yorkshire.
-For all biomass system installation projects, Reheat acted as principal designer and contractor.
 Where there were biomass boilers already installed, Reheat carried out extensive diagnostic and system renewal works to get the systems fully operational where they were otherwise falling short of expectations.

-Reheat has also performed heat system optimisation, installed heat distribution controls and has delivered some of the National Trust’s highest performing district heating schemes.
 Part of this came as Reheat advised the National Trust on the UK Government’s Heat Network Efficiency scheme, delivering heat efficiency projects as a result.

 About the authors